Grill Roasted Leg of Lamb with a Lick of Smoke

 The aitchbone is a major pain to remove at home.
 If it is still there when you get home, dig under it with your fingers and then, with a stiff knife, cut around the bone to release it.
 This can take you 30 minutes or more if you are careful to trace the odd shaped bone so you don't waste any meat.
 There are several tendons connecting it so just take your time and trace around the aitchbone with your knife until it comes off.
 And watch your fingers.
 I got a nasty cut doing this once.
 If you accidentally remove a good chunk of meat, set it aside, you can stick it into the roast near the ball and hold it in place with kitchen twine.

 There is an ugly tasting gland nestled in a triangle of fat near the knee.
 It won't ruin the meat when you are cooking, but when you carve the meat, be on the lookout for it.
 It is not as hard as bone, more like cartilage.
-You can see it in the picture of the carved boneless leg on the top this page.
+You can see it in the picture below.
 Make sure you don't serve it to anyone you like.

-Boneless leg is rolled and tied into a more symmetrical shape, so it cooks more evenly and it is easier to carve with no bones in the way.
+You can buy boneless legs, and that's what I usually do.
+When you buy boneless leg it comes rolled and tied into a more symmetrical shape, so it cooks more evenly and it is easier to carve with no bones in the way.
 It can easily be stuffed.
-I prefer cooking boneless legs (that's a boneless leg at right with a board sauce and another at right before slicing).
-You can have your butcher bone it for you, just make sure you ask for the gland to be removed.
+You can have your butcher bone a leg for you, just make sure you ask for the gland to be removed.

 Another great way to cook leg of lamb is to bone it out but not roll it up.
 When you are done you'll have a big flap of meat, perhaps 2' x 2' and ranging in thickness from 1" to 4".
 The top will be fairly even and smooth, but the bottom will be irregular and have mountains and valleys from the deboning effort.
 These nooks and crannies are perfect places to hide flavors.
 Just rub it on all sides with Dolly's Lamb Rub And Paste, let it marinate a few hours or overnight, and then roast it first over indirect heat at about 225°F, and then when it hits 115°F or so, move it over a hot direct flame and sear it dark.
 This is called reverse sear.
 Read more about reverse sear here.